anticobalt/hourly-notifications/README.md

 # hourly-notifications

+Written in Python 3.5.1, for Windows.

 ![Screenshot](https://vgy.me/ll8vDd.png)

 ### Features
-- Set audio notifications to play any hour of the day, any number of minutes into an hour
+- Set sound files to play any hour of the day, any number of minutes into an hour
-- Play notifications as required, so long as the program is running
+- As long as the program is running, sounds will play when required
 - Use mp3, ogg, flac, or wav files as notifications
-- Set the volume for audio
-- Save choices for notifications and volume level
-- Use GUI to easily choose sound files, set volume, and save settings
+- Set volume and save preferences

-### Requirements
+### How to Use
-Python 3.5.1 on Windows with Tkinter, Pyglet, and AVbin.
-AVbin requires avbin.dll to be in the same folder as the source files.
-After AVbin is installed, avbin.dll can be found in system32; just copy and paste it into the hourly-notifications folder.
-A folder named 'sounds' must also be in the hourly-notifications folder: audio in this sound folder can be chosen as notifications.
+1. Install Tkinter, Pyglet, and AVbin
+2. After AVbin is installed, avbin.dll can be found in system32; copy and paste it into the program's folder
+3. In the program's folder, make a folder named 'sounds'.
+This new folder should contain sounds you want to use

 ### Planned Features (in no particular order of priority)
 - Allow user to choose where audio is stored
 - Quickly set the same notification for multiple hours
 - Minimize program to system tray
 - Open program on Windows startup
+- Use program without requiring the GUI to be open all the time